dlfelps/dlfelps.github.io/_posts/2022-06-20-Reproducible-Dotnet-Series.md

 Continuosly reproducible code balances the need to solve the current problem with the need to redeploy the codebase to new systems.
 If this doesn't seem worthwhile, then it might be helpful to imagine that your code (P<sub>0</sub>) will be extended by a different developer in a substantial way (P<sub>1</sub>) before it is returned to you for another round of development (P<sub>2</sub>).
 The time spent during the initial phase of development to create a build process that is easy to replicate across platforms (and modify as needed) will payoff in the long run.

 But what if you are the only developer that will ever use this code?
-I have  found the continuosly reproducible mindset to be helpful in my personal projects for tracking down build-related problems and ensuring that my code works even after long pauses in active development.
+I have  found the continuously reproducible mindset to be helpful in my personal projects for tracking down build-related problems and ensuring that my code works even after long pauses in active development.

 ## Measuring the longevity of a build